 This award-winning course helped participants improve personal effectiveness by enhancing their Palm Handhelds with Franklin Planner Software.
 The Planner Basics section contains a simulation for using Tasks and Appointments.

-This course, targeted for a large industry analyst’s global sales force, was initially delivered to about 900 learners.
+This course, targeted for a large industry analyst’s global sales force, was initially delivered to about 900 learners through computer based training.
 The course delivered a real-life sales simulation of an 18 month sales cycle.
 Learners worked through 20 decisions in teams of five, competing against other teams for the best “score.”
 As a simulation, it was crucial for Allen as a top instructional design company to capture the client’s culture while making the simulation seem real by using real-world scenarios.
 The solution was such a success that the course became part of the onboarding of new sales team members, and is consistently rated as the highlight of their onboarding.